nickda/aviatrix-cfn-types/README.md

 unzip awscliv2.zip
 sudo ./aws/install

-## Configure AWS credentials and region to which the Cloudformation resources will be registered
+## Configure AWS credentials and the region to which the Cloudformation resources will be registered
 aws configure
 ```